zesk/build/docs/hooks.md

 - `make-env` - Create the environment file.
 Generally calls `bin/build/pipeline/make-env.sh` with your desired environment.
 Currently used in `php-build.sh`.
 - `application-tag` - The current tagged version of the software (e.g `v1.0.0rc71`)
-- `application-checksum` - Returns a string checksum of the current application source code (unique checksum for code state)
+- `application-id` - Returns a string checksum of the current application source code (unique checksum for code state)

 ## [Deployment Hooks](hooks/deploy.md)